How the phygital model is going to transform healthcare

 In the world-famous 1964 musical fantasy, Mary Poppins got it spot-on.
 After sternly administering medicine to her young charges, her reluctant patients are thrilled to find that they can all taste different flavors: strawberry, lime cordial and rum punch.
 Yet she was wrong – it wasn't the 'sugar that helped the medicine go down' – it was this innovative, highly tailored approach that guaranteed the best outcome and acceptance.
 Fifty years on, the healthcare and pharmaceutical sectors are coming face to face with similar challenges and opportunities.

-Medicine, life sciences, pharma and healthcare, as well as associated areas such as fitness, wellness and nutrition, are experiencing entirely new forces nipping at their traditional business models due to the increased pull of digitization and e-health applications.
+, as well as associated areas such as fitness, wellness and nutrition, are experiencing entirely new forces nipping at their traditional business models due to the increased pull of digitization and e-health applications.
 Yet, with at least 60% of the population (and as much as 80% in the developed world) expected to live in urban areas, what about long term perspectives of rural areas?

 The digital future of health

-By 2020, Roland Berger estimates the value of digital healthcare products and services to exceed USD 200 billion.
 In the future, medical treatment will be supported by a range of diagnostic tools and data provided by smart pills, sensors and metabolite patient profiling.
 Better provision of healthcare as a result of the careful and comprehensive implementation of powerful digital technology is just what the doctor ordered.

 A world full of contrasts